quick-perf/quick-sql-test-data/README.md

 This library can be helpful in the two following situations.

-### Create a dataset before starting the writing of a SQL query
+### Create a dataset before starting the writing of an SQL query

-This case happens when you develop SQL queries with Test-Driven Development (TDD).
+This case happens when you develop SQL queries with *Test-Driven Development* (TDD).

 You can read below an example where we define a dataset row for which we generate the INSERT statement:
 ```java